Special Provisions for States

 Article 371 — Maharashtra and Gujarat

-The original Article 371 was enacted to address regional aspirations within the erstwhile Bombay State (reorganized into Maharashtra and Gujarat in 1960).
-It empowers the President to provide, by order, for the establishment of separate development boards for Vidarbha, Marathwada, and the rest of Maharashtra, and for Saurashtra, Kutch, and the rest of Gujarat.
-These boards ensure equitable allocation of development funds and adequate facilities for technical education, vocational training, and employment opportunities in these regions.
-The Governor has a special responsibility to establish these boards and ensure their effective functioning, submitting reports to the President.
-This provision was a response to demands for separate statehood by regions like Vidarbha and Marathwada, which felt neglected by the dominant western Maharashtra region (Bombay-Pune).
-The development boards continue to function and have been instrumental in channeling resources to backward regions of both states.
-In 2022, the Maharashtra government enhanced the powers of the Vidarbha and Marathwada statutory development boards.
-The provision demonstrates how the Constitution can address intra-state regional imbalances without resorting to state bifurcation, though demands for separate Vidarbha statehood continue to surface periodically.
+The original Article 371 addresses regional aspirations within the erstwhile Bombay State (split into Maharashtra and Gujarat in 1960).
+It empowers the President to order the establishment of separate development boards for Vidarbha, Marathwada, and the rest of Maharashtra, and for Saurashtra, Kutch, and the rest of Gujarat.
+These boards ensure equitable allocation of development funds and adequate technical education, vocational training, and employment facilities.
+The Governor has special responsibility for establishing and overseeing the boards and reports to the President.
+This provision responded to demands for separate statehood from Vidarbha and Marathwada, which felt neglected by the Bombay-Pune corridor.
+The boards continue to function; Maharashtra enhanced their powers in 2022.
+Art 371 demonstrates how the Constitution addresses intra-state regional imbalances without bifurcation.
+Demands for separate Vidarbha statehood still surface periodically.
+Exams test the development board mechanism and which regions are covered.

 Article 371A — Nagaland (13th Amendment, 1962)

-Article 371A is one of the most protective special provisions in the Constitution, inserted when Nagaland was carved out of Assam and granted statehood in 1963.
+Art 371A is one of the most protective provisions in the Constitution.
 It originated from the 16-Point Agreement (1960) between the Government of India and the Naga People's Convention.
-Under Art 371A(1)(a), no Act of Parliament shall apply to Nagaland in respect of: (i) religious or social practices of the Nagas, (ii) Naga customary law and procedure, (iii) administration of civil and criminal justice involving decisions according to Naga customary law, and (iv) ownership and transfer of land and its resources — unless the Nagaland Legislative Assembly by a resolution so decides.
-Art 371A(1)(b) gives the Governor special responsibility with respect to law and order in Nagaland, and he may exercise individual judgment after consulting the Council of Ministers.
-This effectively gives Nagaland significant autonomy over its internal affairs, particularly regarding land, customs, and religious practices.
-The provision means that central land legislation, personal laws, and even the Indian Penal Code (in matters decided by customary law) do not automatically apply to Nagaland.
-The Supreme Court in State of Nagaland v.
+Under Art 371A(1)(a), no Act of Parliament applies to Nagaland on: (i) religious or social practices of the Nagas, (ii) Naga customary law and procedure, (iii) administration of civil and criminal justice involving Naga customary law, and (iv) ownership and transfer of land and its resources, unless the Nagaland Assembly passes a resolution adopting such law.
+Art 371A(1)(b) gives the Governor special responsibility for law and order, exercisable in individual judgment after consulting the Council of Ministers.
+Even the IPC and CrPC do not automatically apply to matters decided under customary law.
+The SC in State of Nagaland v.
 Ratan Singh (2023) upheld the unique status of Naga customary law.
-Art 371A(2) requires the Governor to ensure equitable allocation of funds between the Tuensang district and the rest of Nagaland for a transitional period.
+Art 371A(2) requires equitable fund allocation between Tuensang district and the rest of Nagaland.
+The 16-Point Agreement origin, the 4-category protection, and the Assembly resolution requirement are perennial exam topics.

 Articles 371B and 371C — Assam and Manipur